jcestlavie/vimrc/README.md

-# The Ultimate vimrc
+# The Ultimate vimrc for Golang

-Over the last 8 years I have used and tweaked Vim.
-This is my Ultimate vimrc.
+This is an Ultimate vimrc forked from [amix/vimrc](https://github.com/amix/vimrc), and fixed for Golang programming.

 There are two versions: